accelazh/accelazh.github.io/_posts/2017-06-27-Experience-In-Feature-Development-And-Rollout-Cycle.md

   * Canary production environment.
 This is production clusters, but for customers willing to try out new features (may not be stable).
 So after new code is well-tested on testing environments, we move to the first production environment.
   * Production environments can be ordered from samller/less-used ones, to large and heavily used once.
 This is not testing.
 But we can rollout from less risky production to heavy-running ones.
 In the meanwhile, good monitoring and alerting is critical for us to know anything goes wrong, and before the user even noticed.
   * There are user end tests, which targets on product user-facing APIs.
 There can be dedicated team and framework that doing such testing in continous effort.
 And there are also stress/load tests that intentionally heavily pressure an environment until it is full, so that we can discover more problems.
+  * If the hardware generation upgrades quickly, take that into consideration.
+The hardware you write code and the production may differ, especially the performance aspects.
+  * Scenario-based testing is a way, though we will mostly focus on functional.
+Catch missed scenarios, e.g. what ops need but not customer.

 Here are some tips about writting test cases.
 They key is covering all combinations are simply not possible, we need other ways, the engineering ways, with reasonable effort corresponding to what work has true value.
 Below are my tips combined reallife experience and something from textbook